 By John Turney

-That continued through 2015.
+That continued through 2015 (with the exception of 1994 and 1995).
 It was eliminated this year as the AP chose to have electors pick three linebackers, rather than four (2 inside and 2 outside).

 NFL defenses, in the 1990s swung back to mostly playing 4-3 defenses, yet the format for the AP All-Pro teams never changed, and in the 2000s it was more in the middle compared to, say 1985 (25 of 28 teams played a 3-4) or 1995 (26 of 30 played the 4-3).